vasilakisfil/Introspected-REST/README.md

 + etc
 ## Related Work
 ### GraphQL
-no urls, basically a query language, no microtypes
+no urls, basically a query language, no MicroTypes

 ### Linked Data and Semantic Web